miyag/UiPath.Academy/FoundationTraining/minitest.md

 - [-] Array 変数
 - [-] String 変数

-Q）Which variable types can be used as output for the Read CSV activity?
+Q) Which variable types can be used as output for the Read CSV activity?
 - [o] DataTable variables
 - [-] List<DataRow> variables
 - [-] Array<DataRow> variables